HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx.ui_functions.md

 | listPSP | A JavaScript object containing key-value pairs.
 The keys are the names of the `ListBox` widget's platform-specific properties and the values are the initial values of the properties.
 For a complete list of the `ListBox` widget's properties, see the [VoltMX Iris Widget Programmer's Guide]({{ site.baseurl }}/docs/documentation/Iris/iris_widget_prog_guide/Content/ListBox_Basic_Properties.html). |

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Defining properties for a listbox with id:listbox var listBasic = {
+//Defining properties for a listbox with id:listbox var listBasic = {
     id:"listbox",
     isVisible:true,